Get stories and expert advice on all things related to college and parenting.

 Dual Enrollment: Taking College Classes in High SchoolSuzanne Shaffer

 College acceptance season is in full swing.
 Web portals have gone live, letters are in the mail, and our high school seniors are facing one of their first big decisions as young adults: Which college do I choose to attend?

 The next few weeks will be exciting and busy.
 Many families will visit college campuses to attend on-campus admitted student events.
 For some students this will be their first time on the campus, while others will be visiting for a second or third time.
 Catalogs will be reviewed, statistics analyzed, financial aid offers considered and compared.

-As the parent of a college freshman, I understand that your main concern is that your teen find a place where they can be happy, a place where they will thrive and succeed.
+I remember being the parent of an incoming college freshman, and I understand that your main concern is that your teen find a place where they can be happy, thrive and succeed.

 Information about admitted student events should be included in the acceptance packet and will also be sent to your student by email.
 An RSVP will be required.